thoughtbot/superglue/README.md

 App.Views.PostsIndex = function(json) {
   // Deferment will use `null` as the standin value.
   // Hence the need for `json.dashboard || {}`.
-  // Relax will then fetch the missing node
+  // Breezy will then fetch the missing node
   // and call `ReactDOM.render` a second time

   var dashboard = json.dashboard || {};